 Smyrna’s proximity to Atlanta means that a number of commercial trucks often pass through the area.
 Commercial vehicles use local roads in addition to major highways.
 A total gross weight limit of 80,000 pounds is placed on all motor vehicles under Georgia Code § 32-6-26, but certain exceptions exist for some commercial vehicles.
 The sheer size of most commercial trucks usually means that any accidents they are involved in could result in serious injuries or death.

 The immediate aftermath of a truck accident is extremely stressful and confusing for victims.
 You should get legal help as soon as possible after a truck crash in Smyrna.

 Did you sustain severe injuries or was your loved one killed in a commercial truck accident in Smyrna?
-The Champion Firm, P.C. can review your case and answer all of your legal questions.
+The Champion Firm, Personal Injury Attorneys, P.C. can review your case and answer all of your legal questions.
 Call us or contact us online to schedule a free consultation.

 Smyrna Truck Accident Lawyers: Common Causes of Truck Accidents

 Tractor-trailer and other large truck crashes are often incredibly complicated and may require extensive independent investigations.
 Many different pieces of evidence may need to be examined and analyzed to determine the true cause of an accident.

 The Champion Firm, Personal Injury Attorneys, P.C., can prove when a truck accident is the fault of such common causes as:

 - Failure to obey a traffic sign or control device

 - Driving under the influence (DUI) of alcohol, a controlled substance, or a prescription or over-the-counter drug

 - Distracted driving